 Keith points out that scientific questions don’t fall neatly into subject-specific areas, which is why it is so important to be working together across fields.
 He also believes that, as a scientist, you should be able to explain the relevance of your research to a 12 year old – if you can’t, it is probably not very important (or maybe you don’t understand it properly).

-From 2010, until his retirement in 2014, Keith was Pro-Vice-Chancellor, Sciences, at the University of Otago.
+From 2010, until his retirement in 2016, Keith was Pro-Vice-Chancellor, Sciences, at the University of Otago.
+In 1997 Keith was elected a Fellow of the Royal Society of New Zealand.
 He was awarded the Prime Minister’s Science Prize in 2011 and the Marsden Medal in 2014.